Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 <p>

-The AddIn needs to be registered during the installation process.
+The Automation AddIn needs to be registered during the installation process.

 Different values need to be writted to the Registry for 32-Bit and 64-Bit version of Office.